Ferguson v. Shan: Foggy Conditions Lead to Highway 97 Accident

 As Justice Wetherill explained, B.C. law requires a driver planning to make a left turn to “consider and determine whether there is a vehicle in any approaching lane that constitutes an immediate hazard.”
 It is that driver’s responsibility not to make the turn if such a hazard exists.
 At the same time, the oncoming driver “has a duty to drive safely within the limits of visibility and his or her ability to control the vehicle.”

 That said, the judge noted that all drivers have an “ultimate duty” to “act reasonably in the circumstances.”
 That is to say, both drivers needed to exercise special caution when operating their vehicles in foggy conditions.
 The defence could not simply rely on the “existence of fog” to argue that they did not realize the “immediate hazard” posed by the plaintiff’s oncoming vehicle.
 As the judge saw the facts, this was “similar to a situation where a left turning driver’s view is obstructed by another vehicle or where the sun is shining into their eyes.”

 Put simply, the burden was on the driver making the left turn–the defendant–to “determine whether a turn can be made safely.”
 The defendant failed to make that determination.
 He was therefore liable for the accident.

-Contact Preszler Law Today if You Have Been Injured in a B.C.
+Contact Preszler Injury Lawyers Today if You Have Been Injured in a B.C.
 Auto Accident

 The truth is, many auto accident cases are fairly simple to assess from a liability perspective.
 The law is generally clear as to who must yield and in what circumstances.
 Of course, this does not stop negligent defendants from protesting their innocence in court.

 That is why it is important to work with an experienced Vancouver personal injury lawyer following any car accident.
-Contact Preszler Law to schedule a free consultation with a member of our team today.
+Contact Preszler Injury Lawyers to schedule a free consultation with a member of our team today.